mohit2978/Springboot/003.rest api and microservices/002.notes/004 swagger/0000notes.md

 now next we develop (provider)IRCTC app(dummy) and put in aws ec2 instance!! and we use our client make my trip (dummy) to connect to provider IRCTC!!

+swagger is using reflections and expose everything!! so some companies not use this!!

 so steps
 1. create aws account
 2. create ec2 instance!!